During the last two months, I haven’t written a word.

-Whether or not we return to our pre-pandemic lives anytime soon, I have no idea.
+Whether we'll return to our pre-pandemic lives anytime soon, I have no idea.
 I do know that what is ahead of us will take an incredible amount of bravery, camaraderie, and community.
-And for writers, if we are able to put words to the page, we are more likely to address what is coming with grace rather than fear.
+And for writers, if we are able to put words on the page, we are more likely to address what is coming with grace rather than fear.

 Related Blog Posts